aws/aws-cdk-rfcs/text/0314-cdk-construct-hub.md

 ### Can I opt packages out of the public instance of Construct Hub?

-There is currently no self-service way to un-list a package from the CDK Construct Hub.
+There is currently no self-service way to un-list a package from the Construct Hub.
 If you would like your package to be removed from the public instance of Construct Hub, please file an issue in GitHub.
 You will be required to prove ownership of the package(s) you are requesting un-listing for.

 ### Can I trust all constructs listed on Construct Hub?